 - B-Project's Tsubasa Sumisora is this.
 As a new hire, she's quickly overwhelmed by the business of supporting and helping her idols, and the B-Project boys all have some feelings for her which she doesn't quite pick up on, but her virtue is her perseverance despite plans going awry and earns the respect of her company for it.

 - Deconstructed with Marika from Bokura no Hentai.
 Prone to Tender Tears and fond of friendship, she thinks like a 1970s shoujo manga and wishes she was a princess.
 She has the misfortune of being born with the wrong anatomy and being in the wrong type of manga.
 Sweet, innocent blonde Marika quickly turns into a more jaded character as the manga goes on.

-- Of course, pioneering many other tropes for post 90s shoujo heroines, Boys over Flowers' Tsukushi can be seen as one.
+- Of course, pioneering many other tropes for post 90s shoujo heroines, Boys over Flowers's Tsukushi is one.
 She is feminine, but she is pluckier than usual, and her empathy and compassion for her friends and others draws the F4 to her.
 She does eventually get into a relationship with a (very) Troubled, but Cute older boy, though.

 - Sakura of Cardcaptor Sakura is a preteen version.
 Clumsy, Book Dumb, and oblivious, but very plucky, kindhearted, and possesses immense magical power.
 In her most hard-won victories, such as that against Yue, she immediately reaches out the hand of friendship, rather than domination.
 The greatest spell she has is the simple affirmation, "I'm sure everything will be all right!"